mitchfen/artist-database/README.md

 ### Dependencies

 * You need [sqlite3](https://sqlite.org/download.html) on your machine.

-* If you are on Linux you may need to install Tkinter manually.
+* Tabulate python module: `pip3 install tabulate`
-    * `pacman -S python-pmw` on Arch/Manjaro.
+* Tkinter python module: `pip3 install tkinter`
-    * `apt-get install python-tk` on Debian and its derivatives.
+    * If you are using Linux you may need to install Tkinter manually.
-* Tabulate python module: `pip install tabulate`
+        * `sudo apt-get install python3-tk` on Debian and its derivatives.
 * You may want a program to view the db file but it is not required.
 I like [sqliteonline.com](https://sqliteonline.com/) and [SQLiteStudio](https://github.com/pawelsalawa/sqlitestudio/releases).

 ### Running the program

- Run the commmand `python .\src\main.py`
+ Run the commmand `python3 .\src\main.py`